wacv1686/HANet/README.md

 ## Contributions

-- We propose a novel approach HANet that utilizes thekeypoints’ kinematic features, following the laws ofphysics.
-Our method addresses temporal issues withthese proposed features, effectively mitigates the jitter,and becomes robust to occlusion.
+- We propose a novel approach HANet that utilizes the keypoints’ kinematic features, following the laws of physics.
+Our method addresses temporal issues with these proposed features, effectively mitigates the jitter, and becomes robust to occlusion.

 - We propose a hierarchical transformer encoder that incorporates multi-scale spatio-temporal attention.
 We use multi-scale feature maps, i.e., leverage all layers’ attention maps, and improve performance on benchmarks that provide sparse supervision.